ananthreddy5481/NATAS/NATAS.md

 level 5 - 6 :

+the cookie editing option will be in the storage tab.

 in this level the cookie says that we are not logged in so modifing that cookie value to 1 will give the response that will have password.

 password : 0RoJwHdSKWFTYR5WuiAewauSuNaBXned